Gman-Superfly/AKIRA/foundations/pomdp/REFERENCES.md

 **Key Findings:**
 - **Transformers trained on HMM-generated sequences linearly encode Bayesian belief states** over hidden Markov states in their residual stream.
 - **Belief-state geometry forms a structured (often fractal) subset of the probability simplex**, matching the mixed-state presentation (MSP) from Computational Mechanics.
-- **Residual stream activations encode both a world model and synchronization dynamics**—how an observer updates beliefs over latent states.
+- **Residual stream activations encode both a world model and synchronization dynamics**, how an observer updates beliefs over latent states.

 **Relevance to AKIRA:**
 - Grounds our use of **POMDP belief states** as the correct abstraction for internal transformer state.